ilan-schemoul/meteor-service-worker/readme.md

 For other assets than CSS/JS (e.g : http://test.com/img.png) the SW caches the asset and returns the cached version each time it's asked by the website.

-## How to get the Service Worker for my Meteor website ?
+## How to get the Service Worker on my Meteor App ?

-1. Download sw.js and put it in your /public folder.
+1. Download sw.js and put it in the **root** of the /public folder.
-2. Register your Service Worker to the client by putting `navigator.serviceWorker.register('/sw.js').then() .catch(error => console.log(error));`
+2. Register your Service Worker to the client in your client :
-  into a `Meteor.startup()` loaded **client-side only**.
+  `Meteor.startup(() => {
+  navigator.serviceWorker.register('/sw.js')
+  .then()
+  .catch(error => console.log('ServiceWorker registration failed: ', err));
+  });`
 Service Workers are only available to **secure origins**.
 So be sure your server has https (localhost is considered as secure).
-And that the website you made request to are considered as secure, so that even your subdomain or your CDN have HTTPS enabled.
+And that the website you made request to are considered as secure.
+So your subdomain or your CDN must have HTTPS enabled.

 ## Special information

+### Debugging Information (Chrome)
+All instructions below require you to to launch your Developer Tools (Ctrl-Shift-I in Linux)

+In your Developer Tools, you will notice that assets are loaded from `(Service Worker)` To see what is cached click on Application -> Cache Storate To debug the SW script, go to `chrome://serviceworker-internals/` and check `Open Dev Tools ...` which will start the Service Worker in its own Developer Tools

 ### Compatibility